Naomi King is an artist, musician, author, and actor based in Vancouver, Canada.

 At age nineteen, Naomi began their tattoo career.
 First picking up the machine in Singapore, they then continued to tattoo for two years in Sydney, Australia before moving to Vancouver, Canada.
 They have an art studio at home and is a resident guest artist at The Copper Craken Tattoo Emporium in Squamish.

 Naomi would like to acknowledge that Vancouver is situated on the unceded traditional territories of the Musqueam, Squamish, and Tsleil-Waututh Nations.

 Naomi has published two books as of 2021, and has more on the way.
 Their first, Advice For When You Feel Like Shit, was a casual and autobiographical self-help book.
 It originally began as a YouTube series, which Naomi then adapted so they could further delve into the topics touched on in their videos.

 Their second, Azheek: The Rising, is the first instalment in an epic fantasy series.
 From a deep, complex, culturally-rich world, to an entirely new language created for the book, to loveable characters you want to hang out with.
 The Rising has been praised for its character work, epic fight scenes, and surprisingly steamy moments.

 As an actor, Naomi is known for their role as Quinn in Coyote Creek Christmas (Hallmark), and Cara from Two Sentence Horror Stories (The CW).
 They will appear in an upcoming project due to release in early 2024.

-Naomi has zero problems, and zero boundaries, when it comes to talking about the troubles they have faced in pursuing their dreams, as well as anxiety, depression, PTSD, borderline personality disorder, Aspergers, and the struggles of psychologically abusive relationships and sexual abuse.
+Naomi is an advocate for mental health, having zero problems and boundaries when it comes to talking about the troubles they have faced.
+Anxiety, depression, PTSD, CPTSD, and bipolar 1.
+They are open and honest about their struggles with psychologically abusive relationships, and sexual trauma.
 They are a strong advocate for peace and love for all, no matter what religion, sexual preference, gender, race, or species.